 electric light plant was put in, furnishing four or five arc

-soon organized, a building was constructed north of the
+was soon organized, a building was constructed north of the

 creek, and the city was supplied with good service for

 street, business and residential purposes.
-In the fall of 1906 the
+In the fall of

-with the Wisconsin- Minnesota Light and Power Co., and the
+was made with the Wisconsin- Minnesota Light and Power Co.,

 The waterworks system was originally installed in 1885, when